Skip to main content

 }'

 ❶ Configure the route to allow GET and POST methods.
-GET method enables the tool discovery and response streaming (SSE), while POST method enables the execution and action capabilities (messages).
+The GET method enables the tool discovery and response streaming (SSE), while the POST method enables the execution and action capabilities (messages).

-In your AI client, such as Cursor, update the MCP settings with your API7 Enterprise address and append the previously created route path.
+In your AI client, such as Cursor, update the MCP settings with your API7 Gateway address and append the previously created route path.
 For instance:

 mcp.json